-Other variations: Once you’ve combined the mix with the water you can add other goodies.
+Once you’ve combined the mix with the water you can add other goodies.
 I’ve put leftover corn in it for corn chowder.
 I’ve also stirred in leftover ham.
 You can sprinkle bacon bits on top too.

 It’s also a good idea to keep some kind of label on the jar with the instructions for preparation.
 I often just have a post-it note on the top of the lid saying “1/2 cup mix to 1 cup boiling water”.